apache/infrastructure-website/content/pages/cwiki.md

 Many thanks to <a href="http://www.atlassian.com/" target="_blank">Atlassian Software Systems</a> for providing to the ASF a free license for this service.

+**Note** To deal with the creation of spammy accounts and risks to ASF and project information on the wiki, we have limited account-creation: committers and ASF members can automatically log in to the ASF Confluence Wiki without creating an account.
+At the moment people who do not have an ASF LDAP account **cannot** create an account in the wiki.

 <h2 id="getting">Getting your project cwiki space<a class="headerlink" href="#getting" title="Permanent link">&para;</a></h2>
 Your ASF Project PMC can request creation of a new space.